gnosis/dex-docs/docs/intro1.md

 **What is Mesa?**
 [Mesa](https://mesa.eth.link/) is the first dapp built on the Gnosis Protocol.
-Mesa supports simple market making strategies for stablecoins.
+Mesa is a general trading interface that supports simple market making strategies for stablecoins.
 Mesa was launched by the [dxDAO](https://twitter.com/Dxdao_), an organization leading the evolution toward a more "de"-centralized DeFi.

 The dxDAO is a decentralized organization initialized in May of 2019, with over 400 unique stakeholder addresses.
 With a potential to grow its membership into the thousands, the community-owned and operated organization develops, governs, and promotes DeFi protocols.
 The dxDAO owns the DutchX trading protocol, and community members are working to launch a prediction market platform (Omen), a state of the art DEX (Mesa), a privacy-centric DeFi dashboard (Mix), and a fundraiser.
-With these efforts, the dxDAO is leading the evolution toward a more "de"-centralized DeFi.

 ## Additional Resources